SYZ for index 1 Fano hypersurfaces in projective space: Introduction

-after mirror symmetry, where $W_\cl$ is the super-potential mirror to projective space $\mathbb{P}^n$. \\ \textbf{Outline of the paper.} In section 2, we recall some facts about Maslov classes, their behavior with respect to anti-canonical divisors and branched coverings.
-We use these ideas to construct a monotone Lagrangian torus $L$ in the singular hypersurface $X_0$ (and its nearby smoothings).
-In section 3, we compute the super-potential $W$ of $L$.
-This computation has two parts: the first is about \emph{guessing} the right counts $m_{0,\beta}(L)$ by mapping the relevant Maslov index $2$ discs down to projective space $\mathbb{P}^n$ using the cyclic covering map $\phi: X_0\rightarrow \mathbb{P}^n$.
-The second part is a transversality argument that confirms that our guesses are indeed the actual counts.
-In section 4, we compute the (partially) wrapped Floer cohomology of Lagrangian thimbles in the Fukaya-Seidel category of $W$ and match them with line bundles on $X_0$.
-Finally, in section 5, we view (a smoothing of) $X_0$ as the A-side and we compute Fukaya's $A_{\infty}$-algebra associated with $L$.
-We show in particular that $L$ generates the small component.\\
+where $W_\cl$ is the super-potential associated with a Clifford torus in projective space $L_\cl\subseteq \mathbb{P}^n$. \\ \textbf{Outline of the paper.} In section 2, we recall some facts about Maslov classes, their behavior with respect to anti-canonical divisors and branched coverings.
+We use these ideas to construct a monotone Lagrangian torus $L$ in a \emph{nearby} smoothing of the singular hypersurface $X_0$.
+In section 3, we compute the super-potential $W$ associated with $L$.
+This computation has two parts.
+First, we make an educated \emph{guess} of the correct count $m_{0,\beta}(L)$, by mapping the relevant Maslov index $2$ discs down to projective space $\mathbb{P}^n$, using the cyclic covering map $\phi: X_0\rightarrow \mathbb{P}^n$.
+Then, we explain a transversality argument that confirms that our guesses are indeed actual counts of Fredholm regular curves.
+In section 4, we view the smooth index $1$ Fano hypersurface as the A-side, and we compute Fukaya's $A_{\infty}$-algebra associated with the monotone Lagrangian torus $L$.
+We show in particular that $L$ split-generates the small component.
+In section 5, the super-potential $W$ is placed on the A-side.
+We compute the (partially) wrapped Floer cohomology of Lagrangian thimbles in the Fukaya-Seidel category associated with $W$, and we explain how they correspond with line bundles on $X_0$. \\

-\textbf{Acknowledgement.} The author would like to express his gratitude to Mark McLean whose influence permeates most of the arguments in this work.
+\textbf{Acknowledgement.} The author would like to express his gratitude to Mark McLean for his guidance and influence, and especially for suggesting the work of Cieleback and Mohnke in \cite{CM}, which is the original inspiration for this project.